SuperWes/FrankSpaceJam/README.md

 * Watch it fail

+* Write the code to make it pass
-* Add a label that says "Space Jam" to the app
+  * Create a label in the storyboard editor that says "Space Jam"

 * Run it again and watch it pass
 ````